 - Definitional Brochure – This two-page brochure, published by the Bill & Melinda Gates Foundation and the Center for Disaster Philanthropy for the initial convening of U.S.-based foundations, provides an overview of the goals and rationale for the localization initiative.

 - “Local Humanitarian Action: Background, Key Challenges and Ways Forward” Address by Daniel Maxwell, Tufts University – This is the keynote address given by Daniel Maxwell of the Feinstein International Center at Tufts University at the initial convening of the funders for this project held in February 2018.
 The paper provides a solid overview of the issues of localization and is summarized as follows, “This paper will touch on six topics.
 First, briefly—it asks, what is locally led humanitarian action and how is it framed?
 Different parties discuss this topic in different ways.
-Second, it asks where does this discussion come from, and why it has gotten a lot of attention only of late?
-Third, the core of this brief overview addresses some of the major opportunities and challenges about local leadership of humanitarian action—and particularly how outside organizations can support this.
-Fourth, it briefly outlines some of the key issues and challenges that have been raised with regard to this whole agenda.
+Second, it asks where this discussion comes from and why it has gotten much attention only of late.
+Third, the core of this brief overview addresses some of the major opportunities and challenges of local leadership of humanitarian action—particularly how outside organizations can support this.
+Fourth, it briefly outlines some of the key issues and challenges raised about this agenda.
 Fifth, it addresses the critical question of major gaps in our evidence base on this topic.
 And finally, it suggests some responses to the obvious question of ‘where do we go from here?’”

-- Final Report – This document provides a summary of the initial convening held in February 2018.
+- Final Report – This document summarizes the initial convening held in February 2018.